jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 ### VIII.
 Data driven styling

-You can assign a color to each block group based on its field and variables.
+You can assign a color to each block group based on its field and values.
 For the first map, we want to create a choropleth map that displays the percentage of the Portland population that owns a home.
-In order to style by homeownership, you will need to style our data by the 'Own' field and to change the 'fill-color' parameter of the layer you just added to your map.
+In order to style by homeownership, you will need to style our data by the "Own" field and to change the "fill-color" parameter of the layer you just added to your map.

 This code is very similar to the process we used in Studio.
-We are filtering the data from our layer by the data range found in the 'Own' field.
+We are filtering the data from our layer by the data range found in the "Own" field.
 Each of the five steps is assigned a color and the fill-opacity is set to 0.7.

 1. In the JS, replace the "paint" from red '#cb1515', to stepped blue bins, with an opacity of 0.7, using the following: